LambSystems/urbanlens/readme.md

-# ThermalGen
+# Urban Legend
-## Best-in-Agentic-AI Urban Heat Triage Agent
+## Best-in-Agentic-AI Urban Heat Investigation Agent

-ThermalGen is an agentic urban heat investigation system built for the `Best in Agentic AI` track.
+Urban Legend is an agentic urban heat investigation system built for the `Best in Agentic AI` track.

 Most tools stop at showing heat maps.
-ThermalGen goes one step further: it investigates candidate hotspots, decides what evidence it still needs, discards weak ones, prioritizes the strongest ones, and recommends what to fix first.
+Urban Legend lets users ask questions about what they see and gets an AI agent to investigate, reason through the evidence step by step, and come back with actionable answers — all with a fully visible chain of thought.

 The project is also positioned to make a credible run at `Best Design using v0` by using `v0` to accelerate and polish the most visible UI surfaces around the core agentic flow.

-The project is intentionally scoped around a single winning demo slice:

-`select region -> detect hotspots -> investigate -> discard -> prioritize -> recommend`

 ---